-PHYS 4730 (Research Planning) and PHYS 4740 (Research) Capstone

-Two students completed these courses this year and met the minimal standards for success, thus demonstrating their attainment of the required skills and in planning and carrying out research.
+PHYS 4730 (Research Planning) and PHYS 4740 (Research) courses: Two students completed these courses this year and met the minimal standards for success, thus demonstrating their attainment of the required skills and in planning and carrying out research.

-Student Research Involvement: During this year a total of twenty-three individual undergraduate students participated in research activities of various types with department faculty members.
-In addition, one graduate student in the College of Education was mentored by two physics faculty members.
-All physics majors who desired such an experience were accommodated, thus achieving the target for this goal.
+Research Involvement: During this year a total of twenty individual undergraduate students participated in research activities of various types with department faculty members.
+This is a remarkable achievement, given the restrictions imposed by the COVID-19 pandemic.
+All physics majors who desired such an experience were accommodated.